If you’ve got a thing for the foods of Southern Germany, you won’t want to miss Schnitzelbank Restaurant, a Jasper, Indiana landmark.

-It’s entirely possible that I did in fact find a Reuben Sandwich on their lunch menu…and had to get it.
-Yes, it’s good!
+As interesting as those options sounded, I found a Reuben Sandwich on their lunch menu and had to get it.
+Yes, it’s good.

-Even though Southern German foods are in definite abundance at this Southern Indiana restaurant, those who prefer more familiar foods will be happy to note that there are American style choices on the menu as well.
+Even though Southern German foods are in abundance at this Southern Indiana restaurant, those who prefer more familiar foods will be happy to note that there are American-style choices on the menu as well.

-The kids menu is certainly kid-friendly: hamburgers, chicken strips, grilled cheese…and bratwurst, the order of Kid #1.
+The kid menu is certainly kid-friendly: hamburgers, chicken strips, grilled cheese…and bratwurst, the order of Kid #1.